s-goldman/Dusty-Evolved-Star-Kit/README.md

 `desk grids`

+To create a figure showing all of the fits of the SED, use the command:

+`desk sed`

+This is an example of the output_sed.png file fitting three massive oxygen-rich AGB stars from the LMC.
 <img src="docs/example.png"  width="400" height="500">

-This is an example of the output_sed.png file fitting three massive oxygen-rich AGB stars from the LMC.
-To produce individual figures subsequently run the command:
+To produce individual figures for each SED use the command:

 `desk single_fig`